 Or try a keyword search such as "shakespeare AND bibliography".

 Browse the reference section.
 The Reference Collection at Rasmuson Library is near the Reference Desk on Level 4.
 The collection is arranged by Library of Congress (LC) system, starting with general encyclopedias, which can be found on the low shelves, directly behind the Ready Reference Collection.
 The print indexes fill several shelves on the south end.

 Ask a Reference Librarian.
-Ask in-person at the Reference Desk or send your question via email to Ask a Librarian.
+Ask in-person at the Reference Desk or send your question via email, text, or chat.
 A librarian will respond to your question via e-mail.

 Search the Internet.
 Many university web sites and Internet "virtual libraries" provide access to web reference resources.
 These subject directories provide access to reliable sources that have already been evaluated according to the criteria of the authors of the site.
 Or locate reference sources on the Web using a search engine.

 There are good and bad sources available via the Internet.
 Always evaluate your sources carefully.

 A recommended Google search to look for reference resources is:

 Collins, Donald, Diane Catlett, and Bobbie Collins.
 Libraries and Research: A Practical Approach, 3rd ed.
 Dubuque.
 IA: Kendall/Hunt Publishing Company, 1994.